 Marketing

-• Farm Service Agency: This body was formed to support farmers of needs with loans, commodity price support, conservation payments, and disaster relief assistance.
+• Farm Service Agency: This body was formed to support farmers of need with loans, commodity price support, conservation payments, and disaster relief assistance.
 Their aid is to protect needy farmers from the risks that come with growing food that relies on the market, food preference, and weather.
 They also aim to assist farmers in adjusting production to meet the demand in order to create a steady price range of agricultural products for both farmers and consumers.

 • Foreign Agricultural Services: The FAS is an Agriculture Department’s lead agency that opens new markets and increases U.S. agriculture’s competition overseas.
 They work on market development, trade agreements and negotiations, and the analysis of market information.
 The FAS also administers USDA’s export credit guarantee and food aid programs.
 This service also helps in supporting economic development through technical and development assistance.